How the world’s most minimalist phone made me love my smartphone more

 A critical mass of people think the Light II deserves a shot.
 Light has started shipping phones to backers of its Indiegogo campaign, which raised $3.5 million from more than 10,000 backers.
 (In addition, the company has scored $8.4 million from investors, including the world’s most famous operator of smartphone factories, Foxconn.)
 The Light II is now available for preorder to new buyers, who will pay $350 for it–about the price of a respectable midrange smartphone.
 The company also offers a $30 a month service plan, but the phone is unlocked, and you can simply pop in your own SIM card.

-This is what I did.
-Last week, I removed the SIM from my Pixel 3, stuck it in a loaner Light II, and tried living with that phone for a few days.
+That’s what I did with the SIM from my Pixel 3.
 Confession: Rather than going Light-only, I sometimes left the house with both phones.
 The mere fact that I had the Light with me was a stark reminder of what a fidgety time waster a smartphone can be.
 But it also left me newly appreciative of all the ways my Pixel makes my life better.

 A little less light